owozsh/myopia/README.md

 ## Installation

+Make sure you have the "User Themes" extension turned on.

-To install, copy one of the themes on the 'Themes' folder and paste it on '~/.themes', and select the theme in Gnome Tweaks.
+To install, ,copy one of the themes on the 'Themes' folder and paste it on '~/.themes', and select the theme in Gnome Tweaks.

+## Tweaking

+Make sure to tweak themes inside the original Myopia-GTK repository.

+There are some basic customization on every theme folder, called "Myopia-Settings.scss".
+You can customize colors, transparency and other stuff in this file.

+Then, open the selected theme folder on terminal and type "./parse-sass.sh", this will generate your new css file on gtk-3.0.

+After all of these steps, follow the Installation guide to get your new Myopia customized theme ;)

 ### Donate!